The Bird's Nest (novel): Release

 In 2014, Penguin Publishing reprinted the novel, along with Jackson's 1958 work The Sundial.

 Film adaptation

 A film adaptation of the book, titled Lizzie, was filmed in 1957 and released the following year.
 It was directed by Hugo Haas and starred Eleanor Parker as the titular character.
 The film was a modest success, grossing more than $500,000 at the box office with a $361,000 budget, but Jackson reportedly disliked the movie, particularly its portrayal of Aunt Morgen as a flirtatious floozy rather than the caring and steady woman depicted in the book.
 She described the film as "Abbott and Costello meet a multiple personality."
+However, upon seeing the film she changed her mind and "thought it was extremely good, and enormously improved over the first script I saw."